terryaney/Documentation.Camelot/KatApp.Vue.md

 Property Type: `(base: IKaInputScopeBase) => boolean`; Optional Provide a delegate to the input scope that can be called to determine if an input should *not* trigger an RBLe Framework calculation.

-The value can also be provided via the `rbl-skip.value` or `rbl-input.skip` RBLe Framework calculation value.
+The value can also be provided via the `rbl-skip.value` or `rbl-input.skip-calc` RBLe Framework calculation value.

 The `base` parameter passed into the delegate gives access a `base.noCalc` property configured by the default RBLe Framework calculation value processing described above.